CDSecLab/Doris/README.md

 python3 two_keywords_exp.py
 ```

-- The demo compares the computing overhead and communication overhead of the four schemes in the query of two keywords
+- The demo evaluates the computation cost and communication overhead of the four schemes for two keywords query
-- Since the query time in this experiment is only related to the number of documents corresponding to $w_1$, a small database can be simulated for the experiment to prevent memory overflow
 - Log output to `log/two_keywords_exp.log`
-- use about 20 min
+- use about 20 min (include the setup time and total query time)

 ### multi-keyword experiment